Even though most writers are fantastic at writing, they have no idea how to market themselves.

 You should never send your manuscript or article off to an editor with an ill-prepared query letter.

-At FirstEditing.com, professional editors can help you to edit your query letter to perfection before you submit it.
+At FirstEditing.com, professional editors can help you edit your query letter to perfection before you submit it, or even craft one for you as part of our after-editing services.

-Our goal is to assist you to get your work published.
-Why perfect your writing, but not the letter to market your work?
+Our goal is to assist you in getting your work published.
+Why perfect your writing but not the letter to market your work?
 Let us help you with your query letter.

 We have loads of happy clients from all over the world…here are some of them!
 (Refresh the page to view more.)